dbaxter-stack/CSV-import/README.md

 - COURSES.csv
 - ClassesAndLessons.csv

-Each generated automatically from your uploads based on Compass-style mappings.
+Each generated automatically from your uploads based on your finalized mappings.